"Iberdrola Retribución Flexible" Tax Treatment

 b) For purposes of the IS and the IRNR on non-residents with a permanent establishment in Spain, and to the extent that a complete commercial cycle is closed, the tax will be paid pursuant to applicable accounting regulations and, if applicable, pursuant to the special regimes of the aforementioned taxes.
 All of the foregoing is without prejudice to the rules determining the tax basis that may apply in these taxes.

-If the shareholders choose to receive the Supplementary Dividend, the amount obtained will be covered by the tax regime for results arising from equity participations (such as dividends), and will therefore be subject to the corresponding withholding and taxation in Spain.
+If the shareholders choose to receive the cash dividend (in this edition, the Interim Dividend for 2023), the amount obtained will be covered by the tax regime for results arising from equity participations (such as dividends)